octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 It is possible to define the directory where the data will be stored with `--data-dir` (by default, in .tezos-node)

-By default, the network is Mainnet but, you can specify the network with the `--network` option in the following command for Florencenet Network (for example): `tezos-node config init --network florencenet`.
+By default, the network is Mainnet but, you can specify the network with the `--network` option in the following command for Florencenet Network (for example): `tezos-node config init --data-dir ~/tezos-florencenet --network florencenet`.
 More about Networks in the [next chapter](/deploy-a-node/networks).

 > Note that this is merely a network identity.
 It is not related in any way to a Tezos address on the blockchain.